 The frantic activity around the the holiday season (you would think that with a full 12 months notice it would be less so!) leaves very little time for making gifts.
 This year I managed to find the time and made jewelry boxes from wood boards.
-The boxes have an inlaid brass plate which are personally engraved to add a touch of personalization and old world charm!
-The interior is lined with thick felt, covered with patterned fabric to give the boxes a luxurious feel, and provide a soft protective surface for the jewelry to rest on.
+The boxes have an inlaid brass plate which are personally engraved to add a touch of personalization and old world charm.
+The interior is lined with thick felt, covered with patterned fabric to give the boxes a luxurious feel, and provide a soft protective surface for the jewelry.
 Your jewelry deserves a padded and protected environment, just like it's owner does!

 I made two jewelry boxes so for some pictures you will see a circular jewelry box, others a wine shaped box.
 The process for constructing both boxes is the same.